DionneMaguire/maths-quizz/README.md

 ### Title and logo

-I have used a very simple logo that shows the 4 operators (+, -, *, /)that are used in the quiz and a simple title of 'Maths Quiz'.
+I have used a very simple logo that shows the 4 operators (+, -, x, ÷)that are used in the quiz and a simple title of 'Maths Quiz'.
 I have added an alt attribute to the logo for screen readers.
+I also used a very simple favicon of MQ with red background and black text.

 ![logo and heading](documents/images/logo.webp)

 ### Introduction page

 The first screen the user sees is the introduction modal.
 This very simple asks the user 'How many questions can you answer in 30 seconds?'.
 There is a button to press to start the quiz.
 Again very simple and easy for the user.
 I have added that the button color goes from pale blue to dark blue when the user hovers over the button.
-I have used a red backgorund and black text so that it is bold and easy to read.
+I have used a red background and black text so that it is bold and easy to read.

 ![introduction screen](documents/images/intro.webp)

 ### Game Area

 I have kept the game screen very simple.
 The logo and title are at the top.
 There is a countdown timer so that the user can see how much time is left.
 There is a question area that displays the question and an answer box for the user to enter the answer.
 I have labelled my answer box with answer for any screen readers.
 There is a submit answer button for the user to click when they have entered their answer.
+The user can also use the enter key to submit their answers.
+I have added code so that the answer box is cleared after each question so that the user does not have to clear it before answering the next question.
+Also I have set the cursor to be in the answer box to again make it easier for the user.
 At the bottom I have the number of correct answers and the number of incorrect answers, these figures are updated after each question has been answered.
 Again the submit button changes to a darker color when the  mouse is hovering over it.

 ![game area](documents/images/question-area.webp)